valtimo-platform/valtimo-documentation/using-valtimo/document/custom-case-headers.md

 # Custom case headers

+This page show how a header, that is shown above every case, can be customized.

+## Introduction

 Instead of the default case header - which only shows a case name - each case header can be customized using configuration in the environment file of a front-end implementation.